linokon4120/KeyFrenzyTypingGame/README.md

 may not quite know all the details yet.*

 * ● A couple of paragraphs summarizing what this project is.
+* Welcome to our KeyFrenzy Game. it is a dynamic typing game using Java Fx to improve typing skills and
+* reaction time as well.
+* The game's core revolves around a player typing words correctly to "destroy" on-screen ghosts, each labeled with words that appear randomly and increase in difficulty as the player advances through levels.
+* The gameplay environment is set up using a GridPane within a VBox layout, where animated ghosts traverse the screen, challenging the player to type the associated words before the ghosts reach the center of the screen.
+* Ghost movements and interactions are managed by an AnimationTimer and PathTransition, ensuring smooth and responsive gameplay.
+The game's architecture follows the MVC (Model-View-Controller) pattern, with the KeyFrenzyGame Contoller class and ghost animation  class handling the UI components and user interactions, while game logic and state are managed in separate controller and model classes.
+* Additionally, a custom WordDictionary class loads words from a file into a map, categorized by word length, to dynamically adjust the game's difficulty based on the player's level.
+* Player progress, including score and health, is continuously updated and displayed, with the game's state (paused, ongoing, or ended) controlled via UI elements like buttons.
+* The game concludes either when the player runs out of health or successfully completes all levels, with a transition to a game over screen managed through JavaFX's FXMLLoader.

 * ● Explanation of your package structure
+* the ghosts Package handles al animation of the ghosts on the screen which includes
+* the ghost animation as well as instantiating the actual ghost in the game
+* The typing mechanism package includes the different ways the words would be handled in the game.
+* Example how fast the words are being generated.
+How long the game is being played Ect. the word dictionary loads the actual words
+* from a random doctinonary that will be used in the game.
+* Lastly the GameController sets up the entire game and runs the entire program.
+This package includes classes that control how the ghost actually moves and every component of the game.
+It also
+* controls what screen is being shown based on the events that are happening such as a welcome screen and a GameOver Screen.
+* This is the most important package.
+*
 * ● List all third-party libraries you used that are not part of the standard Java API (yes, you should include JavaFX here).
 Include version numbers of all libraries and URLs to the library's main page. ● Please provide a URL to your video presentation (your URL should point to a video placed on Google Drive or Bucknell's media space.
 See details on presentation).
+* We are Just using Java Fx

 ## How to run it
-Simply run the GameMain file in the GameView package and enjoy the game!
+Simply run the GameMain file in the Game Controller package and enjoy the game!